iprathmeshdudhe/Team-Project---Knowledge-Processing/README.md

 |     Support of diferent varibale data types     |                                 No                                  |           ?           |                                              Yes: 4 primitive data types (`symbol`, `number`, `unsigned`, and `float`) and custom data types                                               |                                 ?                                  |
 |           Support of float data type            |                                 Yes                                 |           ?           |                                                                                        Yes                                                                                         |                                 No                                 |

-For now, we only support features that are common to all tools.
+Respectively, our benchmarking tool only translate the ruleverk exampless that are supported in the respective tools and throws and error otherwise.

 ## Souffle
 [Documentation](https://souffle-lang.github.io/index.html)